basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 are unavailable.
 However, in practice, most Amazon services in production set a higher W to meet the desired level of durability.
 A more detailed discussion of configuring N, R and W follows in section 6.

->As mentioned previously, Riak does not require that a write be durable, only that a vnode responds in the affirmative.
+>As mentioned previously, Riak KV does not require that a write be durable, only that a vnode responds in the affirmative.
 If you require a durable write in the way mentioned here, use DW.

 It is imperative that a highly available storage system be capable of handling the failure of an entire data center(s).
 Data center failures happen due to power outages, cooling failures, network